zx80/flask-simple-auth/demo/README.md

 ## Application

-The application is structured through [app.py](app.py) which is configured from [app-db.conf](app-db.conf) (for SQLite) or [app-pg.conf](app-pg.conf) (for Postgres).
+The application is structured around [app.py](app.py) which is configured from [app-db.conf](app-db.conf) (for SQLite) or [app-pg.conf](app-pg.conf) (for Postgres).